Azure/azure-c-shared-utility/c/testtools/umock_c/doc/umock_c.md

 If the index is out of range umock_c shall raise an error with the code UMOCK_C_ARG_INDEX_OUT_OF_RANGE.

+IgnoreArgument shall only be available for mock functions that have arguments.

 ###ValidateArgument(size_t index)

 The ValidateArgument call modifier shall record that the indexth argument will be validated for that specific call.

 If the index is out of range umock_c shall raise an error with the code UMOCK_C_ARG_INDEX_OUT_OF_RANGE.

+ValidateArgument shall only be available for mock functions that have arguments.

 ###SetReturn(return_type result)

 The SetReturn call modifier shall record that when an actual call is matched with the specific expected call, it shall return the result value to the code under test.

+SetReturn shall only be available if the return type is not void.

 ###SetFailReturn(return_type result)

 The SetFailReturn call modifier shall record a fail return value.
 The fail return value can be recorded for more advanced features that would require failing or succeeding certain calls based on decisions made at runtime.

+SetFailReturn shall only be available if the return type is not void.

 ###CopyOutArgumentBuffer(size_t index, const void* bytes, size_t length)